 Understanding the Impact

-To get a full understanding of the implications of this change, Dow is taking several steps to evaluate the impact, before proceeding with the formal City of Midland application process to vacate the road.
-A City Council vote is required before any roadway changes may occur.
-Dow has not yet determined whether to go forward with this proposal, and will not until the company has a full understanding of community impact.
-Actions to gain that understanding are as follows:
+To get a full understanding of the implications of this change, Dow has taken several steps to evaluate the impact before proceeding with the formal City of Midland application process to vacate the road.
+These steps include:

 Community Impact +